 In my free time, I enjoy reading, working out, cooking, listening to podcasts and staying in touch with people that are important to me.

 I’m not your typical career football coach.
-Unless being a serial entrepreneur is part of that requirement.

 See, years ago, I started on this journey of entrepreneurship and created five different companies while coaching the game.
 (I guess I wasn’t busy enough…) I set out to be this football coach that juggled his career along with numerous other ventures on the side.
 I worked 18-hour days for two decades and rarely took vacations…